Geography of Sri Lanka

 Sri Lanka, formerly called Ceylon, is an island nation in the Indian Ocean, southeast of the Indian subcontinent, in a strategic location near major sea lanes.
 The nation has a total area of 65,610 sqkm, with 64,630 sqkm of land and 980 sqkm of water.
 Its coastline is 1340 km long.
-The main island of Sri Lanka has an area of 65,268 km2; it is the twenty-fifth largest island in the world by area.
-Dozens of offshore islands account for the remaining 342 km2 area.
-The largest offshore island, Mannar Island, is linked to Adam's Bridge, a land connection to the Indian mainland, which is now mostly submerged with only a chain of limestone shoals remaining above sea level.
+The main island of Sri Lanka has an area of 64, 058 km2; it is the twenty-fifth largest island in the world by area.
+Dozens of offshore islands account for the remaining 1552 km2 area.
+The largest offshore island, Jaffna Island is separated by Chundikulam lagoon and Mannar Island, is linked to Adam's Bridge, a land connection to the Indian mainland, which is now mostly submerged with only a chain of limestone shoals remaining above sea level.
 According to temple records, this natural causeway was formerly whole, but was breached by a violent storm (probably a cyclone) in 1480.
 The formation is also known as Rama's Bridge, as according to Hindu mythology, it was constructed during the rule of Lord Rama.

 Sri Lanka's climate includes tropical monsoons; the northeast monsoon (December to March), and the southwest monsoon (June to October).
-Its terrain is mostly low, flat to rolling plain, with mountains in the south-central interior.
+Its terrain is mostly low, flat to rolling plain, with the mountainous upcountry in the south-central interior.
 The highest point is Pidurutalagala at 2524 m.
 Natural resources include limestone, graphite, mineral sands, gems, phosphates, and clay.